syne-tune/syne-tune/README.md

         report(epoch=step + 1, mean_loss=dummy_score)
 ```

-Once you have a script reporting metric, you can launch a tuning as-follow:
+Once you have a training script reporting a metric, you can launch a tuning as follows:

 ```python
 # launch_height_simple.py